shajithayyil/blogslideshow/trunk/yui3/readme.txt

     IE 8

-BlogSlideShow is a JQuery plugin that enhances your blog pages with fancy image viewer, which provides nice transition effects including CSS3/HTML5-related ones.
+BlogSlideShow is a YUI3 module that enhances your blog pages with fancy image viewer, which provides nice transition effects including CSS3/HTML5-related ones.

 All what you need is to provide links on your images, you want to show.
 Likely you already have